 - permanent physical decline and loss of independence

-On average, as many as 1 in 5 heart failure hospitalizations appear to be triggered by the flu during the months when influenza viruses are circulating widely.12
+Approximately 12% of patients hospitalized with flu experience sudden, serious heart complications12.
+On average, as many as 1 in 5 heart failure hospitalizations appear to be triggered by the flu during the months when influenza viruses are circulating widely1.

 - Flu vaccination can reduce the risk of heart attack by 15 – 45% for people with heart disease.
 Flu vaccination can be equally or even more effective at preventing heart attacks than other behavioral modifications or medications such as statins (19-30%), antihypertensive therapy (17-25%), and smoking cessation (32-43%)17